heinerbehrends/heinerbehrends/README.md

 # Heiner S. Behrends

-I'm a designer and self-taught developer.
-With my background as a stage designer it comes naturally to me to care about user experience.
-That's why I specialize in front-end development using the react ecosystem and the PWA frameworks Gatsby and Nextjs.
+I'm a web developer and designer with a background in stage design.
+It comes naturally to me to care about user experience and so I specialize in front-end development.
+My main expertise is with building web apps with React and ecosystem that surround it.

 💻 I'm currently working at [Embrace - the Human Cloud](https://www.embracecloud.nl/) as a front-end developer, building a web application with React, TypeScript and GraphQL.
 Before I worked as my own boss at [flyfi web development](https://www.flyfi.nl).
 ⚡ flyfi specialized in building highly performant progressive web apps 🚄